By: Jan Joe S. Carcillar

 }

-The micrcontroller would read an analog value and show the value and its corresponding voltage level in an OLED display 🖥️ through text and a bar graph 📶.
+The microcontroller would read an analog value and show the value and its corresponding voltage level in an OLED display 🖥️ through text and a bar graph 📶.

 Like the serial communication, I2C is one of the commonly used communication protocol out there.
 Many devices can communicate over two wires namely SCL (serial clock) and SDA (serial data) lines.